wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    </strong></tt>

-0. Construct a command to write the image downloaded onto the SD Card.
+0. Manually construct a command to write the image downloaded onto the SD Card.
    Replace the X in rdiskX with the disk number from before.

    <tt><strong>
-   sudo dd bs=1m if=2017-09-07-raspbian-stretch.img of=/dev/rdisk3
+   sudo dd bs=1m if=2018-06-27-raspbian-stretch.img of=/dev/rdisk3
    </strong></tt>

    <a target="_blank" href="http://www.computerhope.com/unix/dd.htm">
    The Linux dd command</a>
    copies a file and also optionally re-formats.

-   But `conv=` for is not specified here.
+   `conv=` specifies conversion, but is not specified in the command above.

    `if=` specifies the input file name.
-   The previous version is `if=2014-01-07-wheezy-raspbian.img`.

-   `of=` specifies the output file disk.
+   `of=` specifies the output file disk identified by the <a href="#diskutil">diskutil command above</a>.

    `bs=1m` specifies 1 megabyte chunks to write at a time.